kibria-khandaker/GitHub-Command/README.md

    * [x] after that again need to go branch(name: newBranch3 )
    * [x] and continue code push code this branch(name: newBranch3 )

+   * [x] how to rename an existing branch in git and confirm that
+   * [x] But showing old git repo.
+So, now delete the branch with the old and again all